Rhon E. JonesPrincipal & Toxic Torts Section Head | Environmental

 Rhon has taught Torts at Jones School of Law in Montgomery, and he is a regular speaker at national, regional and state seminars on various subjects for both plaintiff and defense counsel.
 He has authored more than 30 articles and papers for publication.
-Rhon is a Board member of the Montgomery County Bar Association, and is President of the Litigation Section as well as the Environmental Law Section of the Alabama State Bar.

 Rhon is an Advisory Board Member of the Family Sunshine Center, whose mission is to prevent domestic abuse.
 Rhon is also a former member of the Board of Directors of the Janice Capilouto Center for the Deaf, which fills special needs for the hearing impaired.
 He continues to actively support both as well as multiple ministry organizations in Montgomery and beyond.
 In July 2007, Rhon received a Certificate of Recognition from the Alabama State Bar in tribute to his nomination for the 2007 Alabama State Bar Pro Bono Award.
 He is a member of the First Baptist Church in Montgomery, where he teaches Sunday school.
 Rhon is married to the former Deanne Rawls, and they have four children.